fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

     )

 After the batch transform job has been completed, we can load the results from S3.
-We also include in the results the predicted returns, that is the 1-day percentage changes predicted by the model.
+For the purpose of evaluating the model's directional accuracy, we calculate the 1-day predicted returns, that is the 1-day percentage changes predicted by the model.

 .. code:: python